stiang/recli/README.md

 ## recli - RethinkDB CLI query tool and REPL
 **recli** is a command-line query tool and REPL for RethinkDB, with lots of options to control its output.
-It supports regular javascript syntax and CoffeeScript syntax.
+It supports regular JavaScript syntax and CoffeeScript syntax.

 ### Installation
 Install recli using npm: